UPS Guide — Why Switchover Speed Matters for Medical Devices & Electronics | ZiaVolt

 UPS (Uninterruptible Power Supply) switchover is the time it takes for a power station to switch from drawing grid power to drawing battery power when the grid fails.
 During that tiny window, your devices are running on nothing — no power at all.

-The shorter the switchover time, the less your devices notice the power interruption.
+The shorter the switchover time, the less your devices notice the interruption.
 A fast switchover (under 30ms) is invisible to most electronics.
 A slow switchover (over 100ms) can cause computers to reboot, routers to reset, and CPAP machines to stop working mid-cycle.

-⚠️ The critical point: Many power stations don't have UPS mode at all — they take 100-500ms to switch.
+⚠️ The critical point: Many power stations don't have UPS mode at all — they take 100–500ms to switch to battery.
 That's enough time for a CPAP motor to stall, an oxygen concentrator to alarm, or a computer to crash.
-If you're running medical equipment, UPS is non-negotiable.
+If you're running medical equipment, UPS is non-negotiable — verify that a station explicitly lists "UPS mode" before relying on it.

 The scale